leochiubowser/GI_Extension/README.md

 Known issues:
 1. The sound is too loud and cannot be adjusted.
 (This issue is expected to be fixed in 1.0.1)
+2. The transition between the intro animation and loop animation of the character is not as fluent as expected.
+(Not sure if it can be fixed)

 -------------